 - 1. Turn off any vehicles and heavy-duty equipment you may be working with. - 2.
 Exit the building through the closest safe exit. - 3.
-Make your way to the muster point. - 4.
-Meet with your department and manager and the Fire Marshall will determine who is accounted for. - 5.
-If anyone is missing at the muster point, let your Supervisor and/or Fire Marshall know where you saw them last, but do not attempt to re-enter the building to locate the individual. - 6.
-Remain at the muster point until the all clear to return to work has been given.
+Make your way to the Muster Point. - 4.
+Meet with your department manager and the Fire Marshal will determine who is accounted for. - 5.
+If anyone is missing at the Muster Point, let your supervisor and/or Fire Marshal know where you saw them last, but do not attempt to re-enter the building to locate the individual. - 6.
+Remain at the Muster Point until all clear to return to work has been given.